MinnPost/object-sync-for-salesforce/README.md

 There is a full list of all hooks, with links to each hook's documentation, in the [developer hooks documentation](https://github.com/MinnPost/salesforce-rest-api/blob/master/docs/all-developer-hooks.md) page.

+## Development

+If you'd like to contribute to this project, please see our [contributing guidelines](https://github.com/MinnPost/salesforce-rest-api/blob/master/docs/contributing.md).

 ## Notes

 ## Changelog